MCZ116/Portfolio/README.md

 My name is Mateusz Czerwiński.
 I'm a master engineer of Technical University in Lublin, Poland .
 I'm interested in testing since 2019 year.
 My goal is to develop testing knowlage and technical skills.
 On this site I would like to share my all gained experience from personal studies and researches.

 # Tools
-* Streamlabs - Screen capture software
+* OBS - Screen capture software
 * Jing - Screen capture software
 * Selenium IDE - Open source record and playback test automation for the web
 * Bug Magnet - Exploratory testing assistant for Chrome and Firefox